churchofthought/JSOperations/README.md

 Dependencies can be much more complex and intertwined, the above is just a simple example.

-When an operation is resumed, its resumptionBlock is called.
-There are 4 related blocks you can set on an operation: suspensionBlock, resumptionBlock, cancellationBlock, and completionBlock

-Because javascript code cannot be 'terminated', it is your job to set these blocks if you desire your operation to be re-entrant / terminatable.

 JSOperation is the main operation class.
 To write a custom operation, inherit from JSOperation and override main(), the main execution function for an operation.